surajbidnur/MIPS_Processors/README.md

 * addi
 * lw
 * sw
+* j (not supported in the pipelined processor)

+For more details about the instructions please refer to the link in the references section below.

+---

 ### References

 I used the "Digital design and Computer Architecture" textbook by "David M. Harris and Sarah L. Harris" as a reference for the design of these processors.

 The processor block diagram can also be found in this book.

+For the MIPS ISA reference, use this [link](https://inst.eecs.berkeley.edu/~cs61c/resources/MIPS_help.html)